sverweij/js-makedepend/README.md

 [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) will
 probably do a better job.

 ## License
 [MIT](LICENSE)

 ## Thanks
 - [Marijn Haverbeke](http://marijnhaverbeke.nl) and other people who colaborated on [acorn](https://github.com/ternjs/acorn) -
-  the excelent javascript parser js-makedepend uses to infer the dependencies.
+  the excellent javascript parser js-makedepend uses to infer the dependencies.